-As explained more fully in the Statement of Trustee's Responsibilities set out on page 10, the Plan's Trustee is responsible for procuring that contributions are made to the Plan, in accordance with the Schedule of Contributions.
+As explained more fully in the Statement of Trustee's Responsibilities, the Plan's Trustee is responsible for ensuring that there is prepared, maintained and from time to time revised a Schedule of Contributions which sets out the rates and due dates of certain contributions payable towards the Plan by or on behalf of the Employer and the active members of the Plan.
 The Trustee is also responsible for keeping records in respect of contributions received in respect of active members of the Plan and for monitoring whether contributions are made to the Plan by the Employer in accordance with the Schedule of Contributions.